The greater Wilmington area is consistently ranked among one of the most dangerous regions in North Carolina to bike and walk.

 Cyclists of all ages should always wear a helmet.
 When riding at night, your bicycle should be equipped with a white light in the front and a red light on the back, according to NC General Statute § 20-129(e).

-In order to hear sirens, vehicles, and be focused on your safety, you should not wear headphones or ear buds while cycling.
+In order to hear sirens, vehicles, and be focused on your safety, limit or eliminate the use of headphones or ear buds while cycling.

 Obey the Rules of The Road